vaibhavjoshi2000/ExpenseTracker/README.md

 An ASP.NET Core MVC application to track expenses, categorize them, and generate summaries.
 This project is designed for learning purposes and can also be used as a basic template for personal expense tracking.

 # Features
-=>Add, view, and manage expenses.
+   1. Add, view, and manage expenses.
-=>Categorize expenses.
+   2. Categorize expenses.
-=>Generate expense summaries by category.
+   3. Generate expense summaries by category.
-=>Modern and responsive design using Bootstrap.
+   4. Modern and responsive design using Bootstrap.

 # Prerequisites
 Before setting up this project, ensure you have the following installed on your machine: